Dance Rules & Regulations – 2022

 - All entries must be properly completed with the names, ages and dates of birth of the competitors.
 Please bring copies of birth certificates to the competition in the event that proof of date of birth is required.
 Entries without the foregoing information will not be accepted.

-- There are three group categories: small groups (4 to 9 members); large groups (10-15 members); and line (16 members or more).
-All group entries must be identified in the appropriate space, by the name of the selection to be danced.
+- FThere are three (3) group categories: Small Groups (4-9 members); Large Groups (10-16 members); Line (17 members or more).
+All group entries must be identified in the appropriate space on the registration, by the name of the selection to be danced.
 An individual competitor cannot compete in more than one group in each class.

 Competitors are urged to exercise care in entering the category information on the entry form since transfers to other classes are not possible following the closing date for entries.